 A player may only register/play with one club per competition.
+Flight Path players must also register with their Club.

 1.17 SBA Database

 The SBA conducts five (5) separate domestic competitions, Seniors / Masters / Juniors/ All Abilities and Flight Path.
 Players must be registered on "The System" via their domestic clubs to be allocated to teams.